Updated March 28, 2026 with additional instructions on handling time-shift observed when migrating from Umami Cloud US servers.

 COPY 123

-If you didn’t get the expected response or something went wrong, keep reading on and take a look at the appendix, or leave a comment.
+If you didn’t get the expected response or something went wrong, keep reading on and take a look at the appendices, or leave a comment.
 If everything went smoothly, when you look at your stats on your self-hosted Umami instance, you should see the data from the time period you imported.

 After this is done, you’re in an psql session inside a docker container inside your remote server, and probably wondering how to get out: